ThomasByr/Phoenyx/README.md

 This library allows you to create graphical components in **pygame** in a very few lines of code.
 It handles all color management, stroke weights and filling for you.
 It also provides a Vector and a SanBox wrapper class for **pymunk** suitable for physics engines and more mathematical drawings.

-Please go and check [pygame](https://github.com/pygame/pygame.git) and [pymunk](https://github.com/viblo/pymunk.git) for their amazing work !
-Additionnal kudos to Daniel Shiffman.
+Please go and check [pygame](https://github.com/pygame/pygame.git) and [pymunk](https://github.com/viblo/pymunk.git) for their amazing work ! additional kudos to Daniel Shiffman.

 ## How to ?